Anyone that buys a sports car must accept that the thrill of driving such a powerful machine will go hand-in-hand with higher car insurance costs.

 Another fact to bear in mind is that although the value of your sports car is likely to reduce each year, the premium won’t be reflecting the depreciation because the policies themselves are closely linked to the cost of settling individual claims.

 Also, the parts used and labour needed to repair these vehicles remains the same, regardless of whether it's only one year old or five.
 The fact is that high-performance cars are always going to be more expensive to repair than more conventional vehicles.

 How will your vehicle be used?

 This is even more relevant if you intend thrashing your car around a race track every couple of weeks with other like-minded owners.
-The vast majority of venues in the UK and abroad will open up for privateers to drive their vehicles in anger.
+The vast majority of venues in the UK and abroad will open up for privateers to drive their vehicles at full capacity.

 Cutting the cost

-As you’ll be driving a fast car you will need to pay extra attention to your speed as motoring convictions mean higher insurance costs.
+As you’ll be driving a fast car you will need to pay extra attention to your speed, as motoring convictions mean higher insurance costs.
 Separately, agreeing to pay a higher excess can reduce your premium which might be worthwhile if you’re a safe driver.